JakobMie/nightlightstats/README.md

 <img src="screenshot_calculate_luxembourg_adm1.png" width="710">

 You can see that there are some useful default output elements.
 Firstly, you get the name of the area you input in `area_names`.
 If there is an ISO3 countrycode in case this area is a country, this will be registered and output as well.
 The area in square kilometers will automatically be calculated based on your shapefiles or coordinates, so you can easily integrate it into further calculations.
 NAME_1 indicates the names of the adm 1 regions of Luxembourg.
-Columns with lower-level administrative names will only appear if you specify the adm level in the argument `admlevel` (the default is 0, which refers to country borders for countries or does nothing in case your shapefile is e.g. a city or other region not included in a system of administrative districts). mean_obs refers to the mean number of observations per pixel that went into the aggregated image for a time period in a given area.
+Columns with lower-level administrative region names will only appear if you specify the administrative level in the argument `admlevel` (the default is 0, which refers to country borders for countries or does nothing in case your shapefile is e.g. a city or other region not included in a system of administrative districts). "mean_obs" refers to the mean number of observations per pixel that went into the aggregated image for a time period in a given area.
 Useful default calculations are the sum of the light values in your area and their mean.
-Outliers can easily be identfied with the minimum and maximum light values.
+Outliers can be identfied with the minimum and maximum light values.

 You can, however, use any function for the calculations that you wish.
 You have to load it into your environment first in case it is a user-written function.
 Existing functions from base R or packages work as well.
 Then, you can input the name of the R object as a string into a vector using the argument `functions_calculate`.
 The function has to accept an `na.rm` argument.
 In case it does not, you have to wrap the function accordingly.
 If encountering problems, check the documentation of `raster::extract`, into which all functions are fed.
 This function sets the conditions for which other functions than the default settings work.